This page is referenced by:

 One of the purposes of the Forum exercise this week is to get you to think about your perspective as an interpreter of evidence about and from the past.

 In most Lessons in the e-textbook, under the "Primary Sources" heading you will normally find information about and links to the required primary readings for each week.
 For this introductory week, however, we will not provide you with any primary materials.
+You can think of your memories and stories as the primary materials for the week!

 Secondary sources are interpretations that try to make sense of past worlds.
 Most secondary sources you will use in history courses are modern, published texts.
 Usually these take the form of essays in academic journals and books about historical subjects.
-Although the formats that secondary sources take is less varied than is the case for primary sources, not all secondary sources take the form of printed materials.
+Although the formats that secondary sources take are less varied than is the case for primary sources, not all secondary sources take the form of printed materials.
 Lectures are an example, as are documentaries.

 The thing that all secondary sources have in common is that they provide interpretations of evidence from the past.
 Think about this when you write your answers to each week's big question.
 You are writing your own interpretation of evidence -- your own secondary source.